 Health educators are professionals who design, conduct and evaluate activities that help improve the health of all people.
 These activities can take place in a variety of settings that include schools, communities, health care facilities, businesses, universities and government agencies.
 Health educators are employed under a range of job titles such as patient educators, health education teachers, health coaches, community organizers, public health educators, and health program managers.
-Certified Health Education Specialists (CHES) are those who have met the standards of competence established by the National Commission for Health Education Credentialing Inc. (NCHEC) and have successfully passed the CHES examination.
-The CHES designation after a health educator's name is one indication of professional competency and commitment to continued professional development. (nchec.org)
+Certified Health Education Specialists (CHES) (MCHES) are those who have met the standards of competence established by the National Commission for Health Education Credentialing Inc. (NCHEC) and have successfully passed the CHES or MCHES examination.
+The CHES or MCHES designation after a health educator's name is one indication of professional competency and commitment to continued professional development. (nchec.org)

-Students in the Community Health Track are eligible for the CHES Exam as the required courses for this track prepares students for this exam.
-Students from other tracks may be eligible for this exam if they take the required community health courses to prepare for the exam.
-For more information about the CHES Exam, please ask a Community Health Track Advisor or visit the National Commission for Health Education Credentialing website (nchec.org).
+Students in the Community Health Track are eligible for the CHES or MCHES Exam as the required courses for this track prepares students for these exams.
+Students from other tracks may be eligible for these exams if they take the required community health courses to prepare for the exams.
+For more information about the CHES or MCHES Exam, please ask a Community Health Track Advisor or visit the National Commission for Health Education Credentialing website (nchec.org).